suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ~~~

 The dependency manifest is embedded as an integrated-dependency
 and referred to by the "#dependency-manifest" URI.

 The SUIT manifest in diagnostic notation (with line breaks added for
 readability) is shown here:

 ~~~
-{::include examples/suit-manifest-es-ecdh-dependency.diag.signed}
+{::include-fold examples/suit-manifest-es-ecdh-dependency.diag.signed}
 ~~~

 In hex format, the SUIT manifest is this:

 ~~~
-{::include examples/suit-manifest-es-ecdh-dependency.hex.signed}
+{::include-fold examples/suit-manifest-es-ecdh-dependency.hex.signed}
 ~~~

 # Operational Considerations

-The algorithms described in this document assume that the party
+The algorithms outlined in this document assume that the party
-performing payload encryption
+responsible for payload encryption:

 - shares a key-encryption key (KEK) with the recipient
   (for use with the AES Key Wrap scheme), or
-- is in possession of the public key of the recipient
-  (for use with ES-DH).
+- possesses the  recipient's public key (for use with ES-DH).

-Both cases require some upfront communication interaction
+Both scenarios necessitate initial communication to distribute
-to distribute these keys to the involved communication parties.
+these keys among the involved parties.
+This interaction can be
-This interaction may be provided by a device management protocol,
+facilitated by a device management protocol, as described in
-as described in {{RFC9019}}, or may be executed earlier in
+{{RFC9019}}, or may occur earlier in the device lifecycle, such
-the lifecycle of the device, for example during manufacturing
-or during commissioning.
-In addition to the keying material
+as during manufacturing or commissioning.
+In addition to the
-key identifiers and algorithm information need to be provisioned.
+keying material, key identifiers and algorithm information must
+also be provisioned.
+This specification does not impose any
-This specification places no requirements on the structure of the
+requirements on the structure of the key identifier.
-key identifier.

-In some cases third party companies analyse binaries for known
+In certain situations, third-party companies analyze binaries for
-security vulnerabilities.
-With encrypted payloads, this type of
+known security vulnerabilities.
+However, encrypted payloads hinder
-analysis is prevented.
-Consequently, these third party companies
+this type of analysis.
+Consequently, these third-party companies
-either need to be given access to the plaintext binary before
+must either be granted access to the plaintext binary before
-encryption or they need to become authorized recipients of the
+encryption or be authorized recipients of the encrypted payloads.
-encrypted payloads.
-In either case, it is necessary to explicitly
+In either case, it is essential to explicitly consider these
-consider those third parties in the software supply chain when
+third parties in the software supply chain when binary analysis
-such a binary analysis is desired.
+is required.

 # Security Considerations {#sec-cons}

-This entire document is about security.
+This entire document focuses on security.

-It is good security practise to use different keys for different purpose.
+It is considered best security practice to use different keys for
+different purposes.
+For instance, the key-encryption key (KEK)
-For example, the KEK used with an AES-KW-based content key distribution
+utilized in an AES-KW-based content key distribution method for
-method for encryption should be different from the long-term symmetric key
+encryption should be distinct from the long-term symmetric key
-used for authentication in a communication security protocol.
+employed for authentication in a communication security protocol.

-To further reduce the attack surface it may be beneficial use different
+To further minimize the attack surface, it may be advantageous to
-long-term keys for the encryption of different types of payloads.
-For
+use different long-term keys for encrypting various types of
-example, KEK_1 may be used with an AES-KW content key distribution method
+payloads.
+For example, KEK_1 could be used with an AES-KW content
-to encrypt a firmware image while KEK_2 would be used to encrypt
+key distribution method to encrypt a firmware image, while KEK_2
-configuration data.
+would encrypt configuration data.

-A large part of this document is focused on the content key distribution and
+A significant portion of this document addresses content key
-two methods are utilized, namely AES Key Wrap (AES-KW) and Ephemeral-Static
+distribution, employing two methods: AES Key Wrap (AES-KW) and
-Diffie-Hellman (ES-DH).
-In this table we summarize the main properties with
+Ephemeral-Static Diffie-Hellman (ES-DH).
+The table below
-respect to their deployment:
+summarizes the main properties related to their deployment:

 | Number of<br/>Long-Term<br/>Keys | Number of<br/>Content<br/>Encryption<br/>Keys (CEKs)                  | Use Case                                     | Recommended?         |
 |----------------------------------|-----------------------------------------------------------------------|----------------------------------------------|----------------------|